 - A deeply informed analysis and a wide range of subjects

-The Latin Mass: The Journal of Catholic Culture and Tradition is making an ongoing contribution to the scholarship and education of Catholics who love and support the Traditional Mass and the riches of tradition that our world so desperately needs.
+The Latin Mass: The Journal of Catholic Culture and Tradition is making an ongoing contribution to the scholarship and education of Catholics who love and support the Traditional Mass and the riches of Catholic tradition that our world so desperately needs.

 The Latin Mass also offers an intellectually stimulating view of authentic Catholic culture.
 We bring you the perennial wisdom of Catholicism through its theological, spiritual, liturgical, cultural, and other perspectives.
 Our writers will help you to navigate the turbulent currents of contemporary culture – inside and outside the Church.